Textualization/AutoGPT-Classic/classic/README.md

 - Contributed to the development of AI agent architectures
 - Helped identify key challenges in AI autonomy

 ## Security Notice

 If you're studying this codebase, please understand this has KNOWN vulnerabilities and issues with its dependencies.
-It will not be updated to new dependencies.

-## Community & Support

-While active development has concluded:
-- The codebase remains available for study and reference
-- Historical discussions can be found in project issues
-- Related research and developments continue in the broader AI agent community
+If you fix them, please send a PR.

 ## Acknowledgments

 Thanks to all contributors who participated in this experimental project and helped advance the field of autonomous AI agents.